 Massage and Your Mental Health

-Everyone is affected by mental illness in some way, and no one is exempt.
+Everyone is affected by mental illness somehow, and no one is exempt.
 According to the National Alliance on Mental Illness (NAMI), nearly one in five American adults (46.6 million) suffer from mental illness each year.
-Each year, 1 in 25 adults (11.2 million) will experience a serious mental illness that significantly limits their major life activities.
-It is good to know how massage and mental health go together for a better you.
+Each year, 1 in 25 adults (11.2 million) will experience a severe mental illness that significantly limits their major life activities.
+Knowing how massage and mental health go together for a better you is good.

-It’s worth knowing that along with the right support from medical professionals, self-care, and the correct medication if needed, massage may have a part to play in supporting mental health.
-Research has shown that massage therapy can really help people dealing with depression, anxiety, and other mental health conditions.
+It’s worth knowing that massage may have a part to play in supporting mental health, along with the proper support from medical professionals, self-care, and the correct medication if needed.
+Research has shown that massage therapy can help people dealing with depression, anxiety, and other mental health conditions.

 Depression and Anxiety